 The regularization parameter values of the logistic regression and linear support vector machine are selected from [0.001, 0.01, 0.1, 1, 10, 100].
 The maximum depth of a tree of the random forest is selected from [3, 5, 7, 9, 11].
 The architecture of the LSTM models is almost the same as that of regression in Section \ref{Experimental setting cognitive}, but the binary cross entropy loss is used as the loss function.
-Model training proceeds in the same manner as for regression.
+Model training proceeds in the same manner as regression.
 As an evaluation criterion of classification models, we report the macro F1-score.
-The scale of DSQ and WSQ are different; we split these scores based on the median value to create binary classification labels and then, conduct binary classification.
+The scales of DSQ and WSQ are different; we split these scores based on the median value to create binary classification labels and then, conduct binary classification.

-For both regression and classification, we use leave-one-person-out cross-validation to evaluate the prediction models.
-For drivers whose two driving data are used, two predicted scores are aggregated using mean values and are regarded as the final predicted score of drivers to balance a driver's contribution to accuracy.
+For both regression and classification, we use leave-one-person-out cross-validation to evaluate the estimation models.
+For drivers whose two driving data are used, two estimated scores are aggregated using mean values and are regarded as the final estimated score of drivers to balance a driver's contribution to accuracy.
 For models other than LSTM, for each fold, we use only features that have a correlation with true scores with $|r|>0.1$ to avoid overfitting.
 The hyperparameters are tuned in the training set.